What is an RSA Certificate? How RSA Certificate Works?

 n = pq.

 Afterward, the selection of e as a public exponent takes place.
-This step involves choosing a relatively prime number to the totient of n, which is calculated as (p-1)(q-1).
+This step involves choosing a relatively prime number to n, which is calculated as (p-1)(q-1).

 The modulus n assists in generating the private key by selecting another number, d, in such a way that (ed) mod (p-1)(q-1) = 1.